jt-foss/financrr-app/README.md

 - easier to develop, maintain and test
 - we can optimize both (the database and the application) for each other -> better performance

-## Planned

-- Publish to Dockerhub and supply installation instructions

 ## Docker